XLexxaX/MeetNow/README.md

 [presentation](http://htmlpreview.github.io/?https://github.com/XLexxaX/MeetNow/blob/master/presentation/presentation.html)):

 ## Architectural Overview
-Below is a picture of our architectural setup.
+Below is a schema of our architectural setup.
 The mobile App is developed with the Ionic Framework, version 2.
 It persists necessary data using the native ionic storage.
 Using the OneSignal plugin for ionic, the mobile App is able to send push notifications to other clients.
 The app also exchanges information with our backend via REST-Calls, e. g. about meetings or geofence transitions.